 The rainbow selection of colors, patterns, and styles that are found in cork products can be vast, but choice is the name of the game, keeping it as a leading pro in the “pro/con” lists.
 This color spectrum comes from both man-made and natural designs.
 Decorators will find high end patterns and dramatic colors, while others looking for a clean palette can find a simple selection that blends seamlessly with an existing décor.

 Now we would be remiss to you, our reader and customer, not to mention the few cons of cork, and I do mean few!
 Cork is naturally resistant to moisture, but if drinks or any liquid is spilled, you must pay close attention to cleaning it up in a timely manner to avoid the eventual absorption by the cork.
 Also, cork can be sensitive to light.
-The gorgeous coloring you selected may fade over time if it is installed in a room with full sunlight, though this is typically rare.
+The gorgeous coloring you selected for cork flooring panels may fade over time if it is installed in a room with full sunlight, though this is typically rare.
 There is also the cost to consider.
 While cork may be more expensive per square foot in the beginning with installation costs to consider as well, it will increase the value of your home over the long run.
 It’s naturally spongy nature can also be put to the test with heavy furniture and sharp objects.
 While cork is self-healing, we highly suggest that to increase the longevity of your cork flooring, that you use furniture pads to eliminate the possibility of permanent indentation.
-And, keep the knives away from the flooring as they may accidently gouge a piece upon impact.
+And, keep the knives away from the cork flooring as they may accidently gouge a piece upon impact.

 Each room should be considered when thinking of installing cork flooring tiles or cork wall tiles.
 Consider the natural lighting in the room, the furniture to be installed, and how the room will be used in general.
-Overall, we feel that the pros of cork installation in your home or office far outweigh the cons.
+Overall, we feel that the pros of cork flooring installation in your home or office far outweigh the cons.
 The increased value of the property, your own health and the health of our planet surpass anything bad you may find about the product.

-If you have any questions about your personal cork needs or cork flooring benefits and disadvantages, please send us your queries or call us toll free at 1-888-955-2675.
+If you have any questions about your personal cork needs or cork flooring benefits and advantages, please send us your queries or call us toll free at 1-888-955-2675.
 We would love to talk with you.
 Until then, uncork your natural design talents and creativity, and let us help you reinvent your home or office and possibly even the way you live!

 Much like cork, our relationship with our clients tend to weather on and pass the test of time as we nurture and try to enrich their lives and their living space.
 We are a family run business and we consider many of our clients to be part of our cork family.